marionettejs/backbone.marionette/readme.md

 The `data` parameter is the serialized data for either the model or the collection of the view (see below).

-### Events And Callback methods

-After the view has been rendered, a `onRender` method will be called.
+After the view has been rendered, an `onRender` method will be called.
 You can implement this in your view to provide custom code for dealing with the view's `el` after it has been rendered: